A Step Toward Tomorrow

-A Step Toward Tomorrow is a 1996 drama film directed by Deborah Reinisch and starring Judith Light as a divorcee mother of paralyzed son.
+A Step Toward Tomorrow is a 1996 drama film directed by Deborah Reinisch and starring Judith Light as the divorcee mother of a paralyzed son.
 The film also starred Tom Irwin as neurosurgeon to help get him an experimental spinal-cord operation.
 The film also had special appearance by Alfre Woodard and a brief cameo by Christopher Reeve.

+Plot

+A divorcee moves her family cross-country to take her paralyzed son to a pioneer neurosurgeon.